jaimeliew1/MasterThesis-TipDeflectionControl/Readme.md

 simulations, a framework for analysing HAWC2 simulation output data, and the HAWC2-Python interface module.

+### Configuration
+Contains some important configuration data of this script.
+Most importantly, the directory name containing the HAWC2 output data which is necessary to run the majority of these scripts.
+Please contact me directly to obtain this data.

 ### Modelling

 This folder contains scripts which are used to estimate a linear blade model.
 In particular, a transfer function between blade pitching and blade tip deflection is found using system identification methods.

+Note: Some of the scripts are written in MATLAB in order to use the SystemIdentification toolbox.

 ### Controllers

-This folder contains the controller transfer functions designed in this project as well as some tools for creating the design.
+This folder contains the controller transfer functions designed in this project as well as some tools for creating the controllers.

 ### Preprocessing